 1. Take your stand at the very beginning – with requirements

 Ahh, business requirements!
 Whether you love them or hate them depends on the group you work with.
-If you’ve got a group of leaders that is new to the requirements gathering game, don’t be fooled.
+If you’ve got a group of leaders who are new to the requirements gathering game, don’t be fooled.
 They may be thinking that they know everything you need to know about what this software needs to do.
-The challenge is that the problem is that leaders paint with a broad brush for requirements because they see a bigger picture.
+The challenge is that leaders paint with a broad brush for requirements because they see a bigger picture.
 That isn’t a fault with leadership.
 The big picture is their focus, leaving them wearing blinders for the fine details.

-The one tasked with gathering functional requirements should know to NEVER stop at their broad description.
+The person tasked with gathering functional requirements should know to never stop at their broad description.
 Pairing a rookie Business Analyst with a rookie leadership team guarantees a few significant changes down the line.
 If you’re lucky, that pesky goat gets a taste of your Gantt chart.
 If you’re not so fortunate, you’re in for one or three emergency changes down the line.

-When you get to the leadership team, you can first gather their functional requirements, because it does help to have a solid understanding of the big picture.
-Next, you’ll also want some people from the trenches to be “voluntold” to share with you the nitty-gritty details.
+When you get to the leadership team, gather their functional requirements first because they do help you have a solid understanding of the big picture.
+Next, you’ll want some people from the trenches to be “voluntold” to share with you the nitty-gritty details.
 They are the ones to share the wants, needs, and reasons why, so you can build solid user stories.
-And, in your Agile grooming sessions, you also will want to capture all dependencies, especially when data and functionality are shared or transferred across different systems.
+And, in your Agile grooming sessions, capture all dependencies, especially when data and functionality are shared or transferred across different systems.

-Pro Tip: Lighthouse can inspect your requirements/user stories and help you write acceptance criteria and test cases prior to your developers building the code.
+Need some guidance in creating requirements?
+Lighthouse can inspect your requirements/user stories and help you write acceptance criteria and test cases prior to your developers building the code.
 In this way, the developers will know the answers to the test!
-Contact us for more on this because it’s an inexpensive way to save a ton from rework and missed requirements.
+Contact us for more on this as an inexpensive way to save a ton of rework and missed requirements.

 Customer-facing requirements require a little more finesse.
 Some places to gather information may be with customer service because they are most familiar with the user experience.
 Another resource may be data from the help desk for known issues that the project is designed to correct or upgrade.
 The last great source of requirements is from your sales team.
-Ask them what competitors are doing, and sales leads are asking for.
+Ask them what competitors are doing and/or what their sales leads are asking for.

 Another action would be getting the voice of the customer.
 You can do this by using focus groups to get their thoughts, grievances, and ideas first hand.
 Again, it’s critical that you capture the details in well-documented user stories.